 You would think this is an easy one, and it's easy to underestimate the amount of room you'll need for a bench, particularly a swing bed or porch swing.
 It's a good idea to ensure you have at least 5 feet of space surrounding a swing bed to allow them to move freely and maximize their full use.
 Bench swings can do with a little bit less, with just around 3 - 4 feet of bounding area for the most fun.

-Suppose the spot you've chosen for your bench is exposed to the elements and potentially harsh environmental conditions.
+Suppose the spot you've chosen for your bench is exposed to weather elements and potentially harsh environmental conditions.
 In that case, it's a good idea to opt for a more durable material than others.
-An excellent example of this is the synthetic wood that one of our leading suppliers, Highwood USA, offers.
+An excellent example of this is the synthetic wood that one of our leading suppliers, A & L Furniture, offers.
 As faux lumber looks and feels like real wood, this material will ensure your bench's longevity, whether it's exposed to the sun, rain, or even snow.